Selecting a language will automatically trigger the translation of the page content.

 • The new owner must inform the tenant of his contact details

-• The guarantor shall not be released from his obligation unless otherwise stipulated in the guarantee document.
+• The surety shall not be released from his obligation unless a clause in the guarantee provides otherwise.

-When the new owner wants to live in the home or sell it in turn, he or she may have to comply with a specific period before granting leave (notice) to the incumbent.
+When the new owner wants to live in the dwelling or sell it, he must observe a specific time limit before giving his notice (leave) to the incumbent:

 Video: Does your landlord have to offer you the purchase of the house in case of sale?